 - ‘Duchess of Albany’ is the best-known variety, with large bell-shaped blossoms of deep rose.

-Italian Clematis (C. viticella) grows 10 to 12 feet, blooms July to September.
-Rich, deep purple flowers are 1.5 to 2.5 inches.
-Vigorous and easy to grow.
-This clematis is tolerant of warm roots.
+Italian Clematis (C. viticella) The Italian clematis grows 10 to 12 feet and blooms July to September.
+Its rich, deep purple flowers are 1.5 to 2.5 inches across.
+This vigorous clematis is tolerant of warm roots and is easy to grow.
 It originated in southern Europe and western Asia and is adapted to a hot climate.

 - ‘Etoile Violette’ has deep violet flowers.

 - ‘Alba Luxurians’ has solid white flowers.